-The aim of this report is to consider if the proposed aquaculture activities are likely to significantly affect the QIs of Natura 2000 sites in view of their Conservation Objectives (COs).
-This is achieved by following a screening process.
-If there is potential for the activities considered likely to significantly affect QIs and their conservation features, they will be carried forward for full assessment and considered on a cumulative basis with other aquaculture activities and other potentially disturbing activities (e.g. fisheries).
+This report is to consider if the proposed activities are likely to adversely affect the Qualifying Interests (QIs) of Natura 2000 sites in view of their Conservation Objectives (COs), and any adjacent sites, individually or in combination with existing or planned activities.
+This is achieved following the assessment process outlined in this document.
+If there is potential for the activities considered to likely, significantly affect QIs and their conservation features, they are carried forward for a Stage 2 Appropriate Assessment, which considers the impacts on the integrity of the Natura 2000 site with respect to the sites conservation objectives, and is considered on a cumulative basis with other activities and other potentially disturbing activities.